-The total investment return for the Company as reported in the financial statements in 2021 was £204m (2020: £1,760m).
+The total investment return for the Company as reported in the financial statements in 2021 was CA\$1m.
 The total investment return comprises the expected return included in the IFRS operating profit plus the variance between actual and expected investment performance.

-Investment income includes dividends, interest, rent and fair value gains and losses, excluding fair value movements attributable to available-for-sale ("AFS") investments.
+Investment income includes dividends, interest, rent and fair value gains and losses.
 Dividends are accrued on an ex-dividend basis.
-Interest and rent are included on an accrual's basis.
+Interest is included on an accrual's basis.
 Interest income for financial assets which are not classified as Fair Value Through Profit-or-Loss ("FVTPL") is recognised using the effective interest method.
 Investment income is presented net of investment management fees and rebates.

-Total expenses incurred by the Company as reported in the financial statements in 2021 were £13,095k (2020: £15,164k)
+Total expenses incurred by the Company as reported in the financial statements in 2021 were CA\$6m.